hyoshioka0128/Devices-docs/surface/surface-support-portal.md

 ### Manage Surface device warranty and coverage

-Easily manage your Surface device warranties through the Surface Support Portal.
+Easily manage your Surface device warranties via the Surface Support Portal.
 You can view the coverage status of each device, track warranty timelines, and monitor the status of your service orders.

 - Select **Coverage** to view devices covered under warranty, the time remaining for each device under warranty, and related details.
 - Select **Warranty & service** to view the status of service orders.